sidbdri/LAB-AID/README.md

 ### Local installation via RStudio

-The application can be run on your computer locally via RStudio.
+The LAB-AID application can be run on your computer locally via RStudio.
 First, please follow the instructions [here](https://posit.co/download/rstudio-desktop/) to download and install R and RStudio Desktop, if you do not already have these.
 Then download all files from the LAB-AID repository (for example, by clicking the green 'Code' button at the top of this page, selecting 'Download ZIP', and uncompressing the downloaded ZIP file).
-Finally, execute the following command in the [RStudio console pane](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html), replacing ```PATH``` with the path to the folder the repository files have been saved in.
+Finally, execute the following command in the [RStudio Console pane](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html), replacing ```PATH``` with the path to the folder the repository files have been saved in:

 ```
 shiny::runApp(appDir = 'PATH')
 ```
-Alternatively, you can open the files ```ui.R``` or ```server.R``` (or both) in RStudio, and press the 'Run App' button in the top right corner of the [RStudio source pane](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html).
+Alternatively, you can open the files ```ui.R``` or ```server.R``` (or both) in RStudio, and press the 'Run App' button in the top right corner of the [RStudio Source pane](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html).

-Make sure your R session has all the required packages installed (see [below](#r-versions-and-required-r-packages) for the full list of required packages).
+Before running LAB-AID, make sure your R session has all the required packages installed (see [below](#r-versions-and-required-r-packages) for the full list of required packages).
+Note that it is possible that if you have an older version of R installed, you may encounter problems installing the packages that LAB-AID needs; if so, you can run the application through one of the alternative methods described below.

 ### Installation via Docker image

-LAB-AID [Docker](https://www.docker.com) image is hosted on [Docker hub](https://hub.docker.com/repository/docker/zkozic/lab-aid).
-Please refer to [Docker documentation](https://docs.docker.com/get-docker/) for instructions on how to setup Docker on your system.
+[Docker](https://www.docker.com) is a platform for developing, shipping, and running applications which may have complex dependencies (such as the set of R packages on which LAB-AID relies).
+The computing environment needed to run a particular application is contained in a [Docker "container image"](https://docs.docker.com/get-started/).
+The LAB-AID docker container image is hosted on [Docker Hub](https://hub.docker.com/repository/docker/zkozic/lab-aid) (n.b. a Docker Hub account is required to see this page, but is _not_ required to download and run the LAB-AID image).

-The image can be downloaded and run by executing the following command:
+To run LAB-AID via the Docker container image, first please refer to [Docker documentation](https://docs.docker.com/get-docker/) for instructions on how to setup Docker Desktop on your system.
+Then the image can be downloaded and run by executing the following command line (for example by opening the 'Terminal' application on Mac OS, pasting the command, and pressing return):

 ```
 docker run --rm -itd -p 80:80 zkozic/lab-aid:latest
 ```

-Once finished, open your web browser to the address [localhost:80](localhost:80).
+Once this has finished, open your web browser and navigate to the address [localhost:80](http://localhost:80) (for example by clicking this link).

 ### Installation via ShinyApps.io